 It is also important to note that, separate from training programs, multiple certifications are typically required to work as a professional underwater welder.
 And, in order to keep your certifications current, ongoing education is often required.
 You can find more in-depth information about certification further on in this article.

-What Can I Expect to Learn at an Underwater Welding School?
+What Can I Expect to Learn at School?

-Once you have successfully completed any necessary prerequisites and enrolled in an underwater welding program, you can focus on obtaining the specialized skills, theoretical background, and safety knowledge required to become an underwater welder.
+Once you have successfully completed any necessary prerequisites and enrolled in a program, you can focus on obtaining the specialized skills, theoretical background, and safety knowledge required to get started in this field.